chalatz/tours/pages/tours/guided/knights-of-st-john.md

       look around, get your photos and not huddled together.
 Your guide also watches how the tour progresses at each landmark and adjust the tour accordingly.
   - q: How much are the entrance fees to Acropolis and the Monastery of Filerimos?
     a: Entrance fee to Acropolis and Monastery is 6 euro per person.
+Seniors<a href="./seniors-tours-in-rhodes.htm">seniors</a>
-Seniors (with Id or Passport) 3 Euros / person.
+      (with Id or Passport) 3 Euros / person.
 Children under 18 years old free.
   - q: How much is the entrance fee in the Acropolis of Lindos?
     a: Entrance fee is 12 Euros per person in the Acropolis.
 Seniors (with Id or Passport) 6 Euros per person.
 Children under 18 years old free.
 No charge to enter Lindos